Gender Studies

 Faculty

 Therese Augst.
-Associate professor of German.
-German, German literature and culture of the 18th through 20th centuries, intellectual history, critical theory.
+Associate professor of German and department chair.
+German, German Literature and Culture of the 18th through 20th Centuries, Intellectual History, Critical Theory.
 PhD 1997, MA 1992 University of California at Santa Barbara.
 BA 1989 University of California at Davis.

 Sepideh Azarshahri Bajracharya.
 Assistant professor with term of anthropology.
 Political culture of violence, communal politics, memory, narrative, urban ethnography, anthropology of space, South Asia.
 PhD 2008 Harvard University.
 BA 1999 Wesleyan University.